The Best Places to See Explosive Fall Foliage Outside of New England

 Shenandoah National Park, Virginia

 Fall colors are great.
 Fall temperatures?
 Not always so much.
-That's why if you prefer the climate-controlled comfort of your SUV there's no better place in America for leaves than Shenandoah National Park.
+That's why if you prefer the climate-controlled comfort of your SUV, there's no better place in America for leaves than Shenandoah National Park.
 It's home to the famous 105-mile Skyline Drive, where you'll be enshrouded by a canopy of red, orange, yellow, and green.
-Aim the park’s eastern border and you’ll find another famous drive: Blue Ridge Parkway, which climbs thousands of feet in elevation from its start in central Virginia to its end in Cherokee National Forest.
-Typically, higher elevations will turn first -- toward mid-September -- and the lower elevations will transition as the season wears on.
+Aim for the park’s eastern border and you’ll find another famous drive: Blue Ridge Parkway, which climbs thousands of feet in elevation from its start in central Virginia to its end in Cherokee National Forest.
+Typically, leaves in higher elevations will turn color first—toward mid-September—and the lower elevations will transition as the season wears on.

-It’s a given that fall foliage will be spectacular here, considering the city’s namesake shimmery golden trees, but that doesn’t mean you’ll be at all prepared for it when you see it.
-It's worth a trip to this resort -- one of our favorite mountain towns in America -- 160 gorgeous miles southwest of Denver just to spot bright yellows and oranges contrasted against regal snow-capped mountains.
-Visit the nearby Maroon Bells, an iconia vista and the most-photographed mountain range in North America.
-September and October bring festivities like the Golden Leaf Half Marathon and Aspen Film Fest, which you can squeeze between gold-flecked bike rides up the Rio Grande Trail.
+It’s a given that fall foliage will be spectacular here, considering the city’s namesake shimmery golden trees, but that doesn’t mean you’ll be at all prepared when you actually see it.
+It's worth a trip to this resort town 160 gorgeous miles southwest of Denver just to spot bright yellows and oranges contrasted against regal, snow-capped mountains.
+Visit the nearby Maroon Bells, an iconic vista and the most-photographed mountain range in North America, then enjoy a gold-flecked bike ride up the Rio Grande Trail.

 America's most visited national park relies on more than just the Old West photos in Gatlinburg.
-Summer hiking and winter skiing aren't even the best reasons to go.
-The best time to visit here is the fall -- especially mid-October through early November -- when the Great Smoky Mountains turn to fire (figuratively, of course) in a sea of orange, yellow, and red.
+Summer hiking and winter skiing aren't even the best reasons to go; the best time to visit here is the fall—especially mid-October through early November—when the Great Smoky Mountains explode into a sea of orange, yellow, and red.
 One of the best ways to scope that splendor is to hike to Looking Glass Falls.
-Plan out your visit with the Smokies’ Fall Foliage Prediction Map, and don’t forget the Gatlinburg Smoky Mountains Harvest Festival -- it runs this year from September 6 through November 22.
+Plan out your visit with the Smokies’ Fall Foliage Prediction Map.

 Upstate New York

 While the final two weeks of September in the Adirondacks might be the peak of leaf-peeping season, festivals in the region run almost every weekend through October.
-A few hours South lie the New York Catskills, where the famous "Five State Lookout" in East Windham will have you scoping leaves in New York, Vermont, New Hampshire, Massachusetts, and Connecticut simultaneously.
-You can also summit the Catskills' 3,214ft Mount Utsayantha for a 360-degree fall foliage experience.
-If you're not so active, there's a chairlift at Hunter Mountain that'll give you a nice slow look at the changing colors to and from the summit.
+A few hours south lie the New York Catskills, where the famous "Five State Lookout" in East Windham will have you scoping leaves in New York, Vermont, New Hampshire, Massachusetts, and Connecticut—simultaneously.
+You can also summit the Catskills's 3,214-foot Mount Utsayantha for a 360-degree fall foliage experience.
+If you're not so active, there's a scenic skyride at Hunter Mountain that'll give you a nice, slow look at the changing colors to and from the summit.

-Alaska might seem a little far to go for fall foliage if you’re currently in the continental US, but by September the throngs of seniors on tour buses are gone and you can enjoy the brilliant fall colors of America's North by yourself.
-A drive through the park not only showcases the bright hues set against Denali -- the highest point in North America -- but also affords a chance to see moose, bears, and elks in their natural environment (which is even more beautiful than usual thanks to the leaves changing).
-Fall comes quicker in these parts, so aim to make your leaf pilgrimage no later than early October.
+Alaska might seem a little far to go for fall foliage in the continental US, but by September, the throngs of seniors on tour buses are gone and you can enjoy the brilliant fall colors of America's North by yourself.
+A drive through the park not only showcases the bright hues set against Denali—the highest point in North America—it also gives visitors a chance to see moose, bears, and elks in their natural environment (which is even more beautiful than usual thanks to the leaves changing).
+Fall comes quicker in these parts, so plan your leaf pilgrimage no later than early October.